teachamantofish/ehelp/input/spec.rst

    * - What?
      - So What?
    * - Total power is power minus heat.
 Heat is bad.
-     - Design for less heat: higher volts, less amps, largers wires, lots of headroom in all components, cooling, etc.
+     - Design for less heat: higher volts, less amps, larger wires, lots of headroom in all components, cooling, etc.
-   * - Higher voltage and lower current is more efficient as electrical losses (heat) is proportional to the square of the current.
+   * - Higher volrent is more efficient as electrical losses (heat) is proportional to the square of the current.
      - Choose the highest voltage your willing to work with and carry.
 In Europe, 60v is a mandated max.
 More volts is more dangerous.
 Higher voltages mean you have fewer battery choices.
    * - Torque increases proportionally with the current consumed.
      - Current = amps.
 But amps create heat.
 Design requires balancing volts and amps via your choice of motor and prop.